MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

     def test_cwd_again_starts_empty(self):
         assert os.listdir(os.getcwd()) == []

-Due to the usefixtures marker, the cleandir fixture will be required for the execution of each test method, just as if you specified a “cleandir” function argument to each of them.
-Let’s run it to verify our fixture is activated and the tests pass:
+Due to the usefixtures marker, the cleandir fixture will be required for the execution of each test method, just as if you specified a "cleandir" function argument to each of them.
+Let's run it to verify our fixture is activated and the tests pass:

 $ pytest -q
 ..
 [100%]